 In some cases it may be appropriate for students to self-administer their medication.
-The principal may consult with parents/carers and consider advice from the student's medical/health practitioner to determine whether to allow a student to self-administer their medication.
+The Principal may consult with parents/carers and consider advice from the student's medical/health practitioner to determine whether to allow a student to self-administer their medication.

-If the principal decides to allow a student to self-administer their medication, the principal will require written acknowledgement from the student's medical/health practitioner and the student's parents/carers that the student will self-administer their medication.
+If the Principal decides to allow a student to self-administer their medication, the Principal may require written acknowledgement from the student's medical/health practitioner, or the student's parents/carers that the student will self-administer their medication.